rackerlabs/technical-blog/_posts/2018-06-25-deprecated-and-discontinued-sql-server-2016-features.md

 Test old applications before migrating to a new version of SQL Server, and do not use deprecated features in any new development work.

+<a class="cta purple" id="cta" href="https://www.rackspace.com/dba-services">Learn more about Databases</a>

+Visit [www.rackspace.com](https://www.rackspace.com) and click **Sales Chat** to get started.

 Use the Feedback tab to make any comments or ask questions.